feedreader/pluto/README.md

 Use the `pluto` command line tool and pass in one or more planet configuration files.
 Example:

-    pluto build ruby.yml        or
+    pluto build ruby.ini        or
     pluto b ruby

 This will

-1) fetch all feeds listed in `ruby.yml` and
+1) fetch all feeds listed in `ruby.ini` and

 2) store all entries in a local database, that is, `ruby.db` in your working folder and